The most delicious soul-warming combination of beans, pasta and tomatoes in a simple but rich Parmesan, pepper-flecked broth.

 Chop the garlic and onion … doesn’t have to be too finely … and saute in the olive oil over medium heat.
 You are looking for translucency and a heavenly aroma.
 Do not brown the aromatics.

 Place the beans into the pot with the onions and garlic and add water to two inches above the beans.
 This is not a point to get anxious about… just make sure the beans are covered with room to grow.
 And grow they will.
 Add the tomatoes and salt and give it all a stir.
 Bring to a boil.
+NOT PICTURED but a great treat: if you have any leftover rind of Parmigiano-Reggiano (never throw them away; they stay forever in the freezer), plop a piece or two into the pot now.
+Your frugality in saving rinds will be rewarded.

 Once it comes to a boil, reduce the heat to keep it at a low simmer uncovered (low on my gas burner) until the beans are done.
 See how one bean above (bottom rightish) has split?
 This is a pretty accurate indicator that the beans are done.
 If a majority have split, you’ve gone over a bit.
 You’ll still have a tasty meal but it won’t be exactly an al dente dish.